dsebastien/obsidian-replicate/README.md

 - Copy output to clipboard: if you want the generated output to be automatically copied to the clipboard
 - Append output to current note: append the generated output to the current note (if possible)

-WARNING: When you generate images using this plugin, those are stored on Replicate's servers for a short duration.
-Consider that those will disappear after a while.
+WARNING: When you generate images using this plugin, those are only stored on Replicate's servers for ONE HOUR.
+After that time, those will disappear.
 If you want to keep those, make sure to download them.

 ### Image generation model